LKanugrahan/BE-Project/README.md

 ## About The Project

 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mama Recipe API is a backend project that functions to perform CRUD operations.
-This application leverages Node.js, Express.js, and the Relational Database Management System (RDBMS) PostgreSQL to manage cooking recipe data.</p>
+This project leverages Node.js, Express.js, Relational Database Management System (RDBMS) PostgreSQL to manage cooking recipe data and Postman to testing API.</p>

 ## Built With